macieana7-ai/PyLab007/README.md

     * HINT: maybe just try: `plain_text_char = (cipher_char - key-char) % len(alphabet)`
 * Write a function `undo_vigenere_index(key_letter, cypher_letter, alphabet)` that is essentially the opposite of vigenere_index.
 So it will return the **plain text** letter.
 * Next use this function in another function `decrypt_vignere(key, cipher_text, alphabet)` to decrypt your cipher_text string completely into plain text.
+    * Remember this time I want the plaintext in a list.

 ## Part 4 - App

 * Write a for loop that gives the user a menu.
 1).
 Encrypt, 2).
 Decrypt, 3).
 Dump Encrypted Text, 4.)
 Quit
     * **(I want the menu items to be in a `list()`)**
-        * If you can figure it out, I'd like your menu to be a `list` of `lists` that has to elements in the inner list 1.
-The menu item and 2. the function to call when that item is selected.
+        * If you can figure it out, I'd like your menu to be a `list` of `lists` that has two elements in the inner list: 1.
+The menu string and 2. the function to call when that item is selected.
     * If Encrypt is selected you should prompt for plain text and store the encrypted result in a global `list` before returning to the main menu.
-    * If Decrypt is selected you should loop over the global encrypted `list` decrypt each entry, and print the text before returning to the main menu.
+    * If Decrypt is selected you should loop over the global encrypted `list`, decrypt each entry, and print the text before returning to the main menu.

+## BONUS - (10pts)

+* Invent a way to **rotate** keys for the encryption process.
+    * Perhaps have another menu item that allows users to input a series of keys
+    * Then, each time encrypt is selected, rotate to a new key.
+        * Clearly you will have to follow the same key roatation pattern for "3).
+Dump Encrypted"

 ## Part 5: Turn In!
 [Review video of this process](https://redwoods.us-west-2.instructuremedia.com/embed/72299bfd-8420-4ad0-8af5-18fb8e32e50a)